weisjakedev/MSFT-Endpoint-Engineering/README.md

 # Organization of this lab
 All Major sections of this lab are listed below.
 Each of the sections below are divided into subfolders for each policy.
 Within each subfolder you will find a README.me document with an overview of the architecture and the rationale behind it.
-You will also find subfolders named EVIDENCE which contain documentation of the configurations.
-You will also find a subfolder named VALIDATION where the policy is tested and confrmed as being functional; This folder is not present in all because in some there is no need for validation, or the lab is limited and validation is not possible.
+You will also find subfolders named EVIDENCE which contain .md files starting with "config" or "validation" followed by the protocol name. .md Files starting with "config" include the step by step configs with screenshots; .md Files starting with "validation" show the step by step validation that the protocol is functional with screenshots.
 ## Purpose

 Tenant was designed to simulate a Microsoft 365 environment focused on endpoint management, identity governance, and secure collaboration.